dandon1990/stirling-golf-community/README.md

 ### About Page

 * All links for the 3 different golf courses were tested to open in new tabs making for better user experience.
-* All links were tested across different screen sizes to make sure the maintained functionality.
+* All links were tested across different screen sizes to make sure they maintained functionality.
+* Sign-Up link was tested to make sure to navigate to  the Sign-Up page.

+### Sign-Up Form
+* The form was tested to make sure it couldn't be submitted without having all areas filled out or selected.
+* The form was tested and and was successful with the Form dump page provided by Code Institute.